WickyPlays/DankaguLike_GLWickyPack/README.md

 ## Featuring

++ AllBrilliantCombo: the Combo text being in rainbow animation until All Brilliant combo breaks.
++ ArrowPath: a cool moving arrow animation that runs in the lane zone.
 + AudioSpectrum: allows viewing audio spectrum (visualizer) in-game.
 + BossAttack: a cool boss attack health bar appear upon any charts with attack notes.
++ DamageTint: allows visible damage tint to players when they miss notes.
 + Difficulty: allows viewing difficulty note at bottom right of screen.
-+ DamageTint: allows visible damage tint to players when they miss notes.
-+ ArrowPath: a cool moving arrow path on the lane for the flow.
-+ TapEffect: a visible effect whether player taps the screen.
 + JudgeViewer: allows users to view note judgements (Brillant, Great, Good, Bad, Miss) directly in the gameplay rather than result screen.
 + NoteEffect: adding cool note effects whether player successfully hit notes.
 + NoteMissVibration: allow phone vibration upon missing a note.
++ SongTitle: allows viewing song title at bottom left of screen.
 + SubtitleLyric: lyrics that are visible on the screen in the middle of gameplay from just a subtitle file (.srt) in song folder.
++ TapEffect: a visible effect whether player taps the screen.
++ Tilt: allows gameplay zone to be tilted on lane interaction.
 + Video: video that are visible on the gameplay background if there are .mp4 file somewhere in the chart.
-+ SongTitle: allows viewing song title at bottom left of screen.

 ## How to use